trln/data-documentation/argot/examples/holdings.md

 * **Required?**
   * Optional, but should be consistent per format per institution.
 	* If no *holdings* data exists in the Argot record, Argon can derive a placeholder "holdings" based on item data.
 Out of the box this isn't great, but could be developed further.
+See [Holdings data in Argot and Argon](https://trlnmain.atlassian.net/wiki/spaces/TD/pages/6422529/Holdings+data+in+Argot+and+Argon) for more on this.
   * Not used in display of online resources
 * **Repeatable/multivalued?**
   * The *holdings* field itself is not repeated in the Argot record representing a bib record